finagle/finch/docs/endpoint.md

 Finagle service wrapping an endpoint 1) takes an HTTP request 2) converts it into a format Finch can understand 3) runs an endpoint 4) returns the value returned from the endpoint run/call.

-Everything from above seems pretty straightforward, except for what does it really mean to _run_ an endpoint.
+Everything above seems pretty straightforward, except for what it really means to _run_ an endpoint.
 Running an endpoint consists of two stages: _match_ and _evaluate_.
-When the request comes in, it's matched against all the endpoints (composed in terms of _or else_) and then the one that's matched is evaluated.
+When the request comes in, it's matched against all the endpoints (composed in terms of _or else_) and then the one that matched is evaluated.

 An important thing to understand is that the _match_ stage (represented as an `Option`) never fails,